By Jordan specialist Olivia

 The Red Sea for families: where to stay & what to do

 After days of exploring, most families (at least most parents) want some time to relax.
 From the Wadi Rum, it’s a relatively short drive to Aqaba, Jordan’s only coastal city, where you can unwind on a beach.
-The city enjoys a balmy microclimate, which means it usually stays warm and sunny even when other parts of the country are dealing with gray, cold, and drizzle.
+The city enjoys a balmy microclimate, which means it usually stays warm and sunny even when other parts of the country are dealing with grey, cold, and drizzle.

 There’s not much to do here besides lounge in the sun — by the pool or on the beach — so your choice of hotel is of paramount importance.
 I suggest Mövenpick Tala Bay, which has airy modern rooms, a private beach, and a number of pools and restaurants for you to choose from.
 It’s located just outside the city proper and so never feels crowded or busy.
 There’s a kids’ club, so children can stay busy while parents enjoy some well-earned time at the spa.

-If, after all that, you still have some energy, the Red Sea is also an exceptional diving and snorkeling destination — the heat-tolerant coral reefs in the Aqaba Marine Park are thriving.
+If, after all that, you still have some energy, the Red Sea is also an exceptional diving and snorkelling destination — the heat-tolerant coral reefs in the Aqaba Marine Park are thriving.
 The hotel’s dive facility can help you explore the underwater sights, which teem with shrimp, nudibranchs, and the occasional turtle.

 Best time for families to visit Jordan